 It’s not all chew toys around here!
 Becoming a guide dog is hard work.
 Here is an update on how some of our puppies are doing.

 Harris is over 7 months old now.
-He loves donning his red coat because he knows it means he’s heading out for an adventure with his volunteer dog walker.
+He loves donning his red coat because he knows it means he’s heading out for an adventure with his puppy raiser.
 He’s become a pro at sitting quietly under café tables and not getting distracted by all the noises and smells.

-Harris’s dog walker is taking good care of him until he finishes his training.
+Harris’s puppy raiser is taking good care of him until he finishes his training.
 One of his favourite things to do is visit the local dog park so he can run around with his furry pals.
 But he’s just as happy curled up in front of the fireplace – even when it’s not on!

 Harris recently met some locals – a few chickens and ducks who live at a nearby lake.
 He was so patient and sat very still while they passed.
 It’s a good sign he’ll make a trustworthy guide dog one day.

 Happy birthday Yates!
 This good boy recently turned one – and he doesn’t seem to know just how big and strong he is now.
 But it’s okay because he’s still a lovely, gentle boy.